AutoPas/AutoPas/README.md

 make
 ```

 AutoPas relies on a small number of dependencies.
-By default AutoPas looks for
+By default, AutoPas looks for
-installed versions of those libraries but it can also be forced to (selectively)
+installed versions of those libraries, but it can also be forced to (selectively)
 use bundled versions.
 To make use of this feature, call `cmake` with:
 ```bash
 cmake -D spdlog_ForceBundled=ON    # replace spdlog by the lib you want to force